 In Fig.~\ref{fig:topo_kl_lmax} we plot the KL divergence relative to an infinite universe for the slab topology as a function of resolution $\ell_\mathrm{max}$ (upper panel) and fundamental domain size (lower panel).
-Our ability to detect a topology with a fundamental domain smaller than the distance to the last scattering surface (approximately at the horizon distance $\chi_\textrm{rec}=3.1H_0^{-1}$, so with sides of length $L=2\chi_\textrm{rec}=6.2H_0^{-1}$) grows significantly with the resolution even beyond the cases that we studied.
-For the noise levels of the 2015 \lowEB\ data considered here and defined in \citet{planck2014-a15}, polarization maps do not add much information beyond that contained in the temperature maps, although, as also shown in Sect.~\ref{par:likelihood_validation}, the higher sensitivity achievable by the full \Planck\ low-$\ell$ data over all frequencies should be able to give even stronger constraints on these small fundamental domains.
+Our ability to detect a topology with a fundamental domain smaller than the distance to the last-scattering surface (approximately at the horizon distance $\chi_\mathrm{rec}=3.1H_0^{-1}$, so with sides of length $L=2\,\chi_\mathrm{rec}=6.2H_0^{-1}$) grows significantly with the resolution even beyond the cases that we studied.
+For the noise levels of the 2015 \lowEB\ data considered here and defined in \citet{planck2014-a15}, polarization maps do not add much information beyond that contained in the temperature maps, although, as also shown in Sect.~\ref{par:likelihood_validation}, the higher sensitivity achievable by the full \Planck\ low-$\ell$ data over all frequencies should enable even stronger constraints on these small fundamental domains.

-If, however, the fundamental domain is larger than the horizon (as is the case for $L=6.5H_0^{-1}$) then the relative information in the correlation matrix saturates quite early and a resolution of $\ell_\mathrm{max}\simeq48$ is actually sufficient.
+If, however, the fundamental domain is larger than the horizon (as is the case for $L=6.5H_0^{-1}$) then the relative information in the covariance matrix saturates quite early and a resolution of $\ell_\mathrm{max}\simeq48$ is actually sufficient.
 The main goal is thus to ensure that we have enough discriminatory power right up to the horizon size.
 In addition, polarization does not add much information in this case, irrespective of the noise level.
 This is to be expected: polarization is generated only for a short period of time around the surface of last scattering.
 Once the fundamental domain exceeds the horizon size, the relative information drops rapidly towards zero, and the dependence on $\ell_\mathrm{max}$ becomes weak.

 In Fig.~\ref{fig:topo_kl_X} we plot the KL divergence as a function of the size of the fundamental domain for fixed cube (T3), rod (T2), and slab (T1) topologies, each with fundamental domain size $L=5.5H_0^{-1}$, compared to the slab.
 Each shows a strong dip at $L=5.5H_0^{-1}$, indicating the ability to detect this topology (although note the presence of a weaker dip around half the correct size, $L\simeq2.75H_0^{-1}$).
 The figure also shows that $\ell_\mathrm{max}=40$ still shows the dip at the correct location, although somewhat more weakly than $\ell_\mathrm{max}=80$.